eduvpn/documentation/PROFILE_CONFIG.md

 `block-outside-dns` option, this is prevented.

-You can specify the "Connection-specific DNS Suffix" and "Connection-specific DNS Suffix Search List" as well using the `dnsDomain` and `dnsDomainSearch` options.
+You can specify the "Connection-specific DNS Suffix" and "Connection-specific DNS Suffix Search List" by using the `dnsDomain` and `dnsDomainSearch` options.
 The first one takes a `string` the second an array of type `string`, for example: